Best Wood Used for a Pizza Oven

 That being said, the last thing you want to use in your artisan pizza oven is any wood that’s been treated with chemicals, as they will end up right in your pizza.
 Make sure to stay away from pressure-treated, laminated, glued, and painted or stained wood.

-Along with non-treated wood, you also want to make sure you’re using wood that is completely dry and which allows your pizza oven to get hot enough for long enough to cook your food.
-Okay, so now that we’ve covered the don’ts, here are the best woods to use in any pizza oven.
+Along with non-treated wood, you also want to make sure you’re using wood that is completely dry and that allows your pizza oven to get hot enough for long enough to cook your food.

 Hardwoods Rule